Junior Barnard: Death

-On April 15, 1951, while scouting for places to play in Riverdale, California (south Fresno County), Barnard and his brother-in-law, Billie Earl Fitzgerald were killed in an automobile accident when their car collided with six members of the Cal Poly (San Luis Obispo) track team.
-Fitzgerald died instantly and Barnard died five hours later at Fresno County Hospital.
+On April 15, 1951, while scouting for places to play in Riverdale, California (south Fresno County), Barnard and his brother-in-law, Billie Earl Fitzgerald were killed in an automobile accident.
+Their car, which Barnard's wife Sue and his sister Betty were also riding in, collided with six members of the Cal Poly (San Luis Obispo) track team.
+Fitzgerald died instantly and Sue Barnard sustained head injuries.
+Junior Barnard died five hours later at Fresno County Hospital.
 He was 30 years old and left behind his wife and two sons.

+Junior was buried at Belmont Memorial Park in Fresno.